tjwpostma/formation-depth-interpolation/quickstart.md

 - `output/<basin>/map_thickness.png` — formation thickness
 - `output/<basin>/map_porosity.png` — vertically-averaged porosity

-## Step 6 — For reservoir simulations: export a corner-point grid
+## Step 6 — Export a corner-point grid (optional, for reservoir simulation)

+This step is only needed if you want to run a reservoir simulation.
+It exports the kriged surfaces as an Eclipse-format corner-point grid.

 ```bash
 python cpg_export.py
 ```

-This writes `output/<basin>/grid.grdecl`.
-The file can be loaded directly into:
+This writes `output/<basin>/grid.grdecl`, which can be loaded directly into:
 - **Eclipse** (Schlumberger / SLB)
 - **OPM Flow** (open-source)
 - **tNavigator** (RFD)
 - **Petrel** (via GRDECL import)
 - **ResInsight** (open-source visualisation)

+To include this step when using `run_all.sh`, uncomment the `cpg_export.py` block near the bottom of that script.

 ## Step 7 — Adapt to your own data